GP-Stanley/tech264-docker-kubernetes/docker.md.md

 <br>

-Change something inside the container.
+## Change something inside the container
 * We want to change the default nginx page.
   * `pwd`: to find out where you are.
   * `ls` to see what#s around.